How to Create a Quick and Easy Summer Barbeque Tablescape

 glasses of daisies and candles on table

 As the sun starts to set, the right lighting makes all the difference.
-A little glow creates a warm, welcoming atmosphere that encourages everyone to linger just a bit longer.
+A little glow creates a warm atmosphere that encourages everyone to linger just a bit longer.

-String lights are always a favorite for outdoor gatherings (and my personal go-to).
-Drape them overhead, wrap them around tree trunks, or hang them along a fence to create that soft, twinkly glow that instantly says summer evening.
+• String lights: My personal go-to.
+Drape them overhead, wrap them around tree trunks, or hang them along a fence for that soft glow that instantly says summer evening.

-Lanterns bring a rustic, cozy feel to your table.
-Place them right on the table as part of your centerpiece or scatter them around your space.
-Use real candles for that flickering glow, or go with battery-powered LED candles for a worry-free option.
+• Lanterns: Place them right on the table or scatter them around the space.
+Use real candles for the flicker, or battery-powered LED for a worry-free option.

 candles, croquet balls and daisies for summer table centerpiece